What is it?

 Who's it for?

-Designed for London’s socially disadvantaged BAME young people, KYAN builds these individuals’ social capital.
-Led by young people in KORI, it provides a clear pathway for sharing opportunities through projects, training, work experience placements, paid work, campaigning and volunteering.
+Designed to support young people facing social disadvantages in London, KYAN builds these individuals’ social capital.
+Led by young people in KORI, it provides a clear pathway for sharing opportunities through projects, training, work experience placements, paid work, and volunteering.
 We enable personal growth through experiences that add positive value to both participants’ present and their future.

 Participants can also access short respite trips out of London, plus quick referrals to affordable counselling professionals and other alternative health practitioners.